- SCU Home Page

 - Course Description

-If you are interested in offering CEs through APA for your workshop please include: (1) at least 3 citations of relevant research literature that supports the course content and when listing publications, only list those that are peer reviewed, (2) a statement that explains how your workshop addresses multiculturalism and the needs of the underrepresented populations, and (3) state how your course content is aligned with evidence-based education.
+If you are interested in offering CEs through American Psychological Association (APA) for your workshop please include: (1) at least 5 citations of relevant research literature that supports the course content and when listing publications, only list those that are peer reviewed, (2) a statement that explains how your workshop addresses multiculturalism and the needs of the underrepresented populations, (3) state how your course content is aligned with evidence-based education, and (4) include statements that describe the accuracy and utility of the materials presented, the basis of such statements, the limitation of the content being taught, and the severe and the most common risks.

 - Learning Objectives (refer below to Guidelines for Learning Objectives)